Robbie Grossman Preview, Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks second in the league with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays' 3.71 team ERA is No. 1 among all MLB pitching staffs.
+- The Blue Jays' 3.76 team ERA is No. 1 among all league pitching staffs.

-- Blue Jays pitchers combine to surrender 173 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- The Blue Jays rank 16th in baseball in home runs surrendered (175 total, 1.2 per game).

+- Ryu (3-2) takes the mound for the Blue Jays in his eighth start of the season.
+He has a 2.65 ERA in 34 2/3 innings pitched, with 28 strikeouts.

-- The righty's last appearance was on Wednesday against the Oakland Athletics, when he tossed eight innings, surrendering one earned run while giving up seven hits.
+- The lefty's most recent time out was on Wednesday against the Oakland Athletics, when he went five innings, surrendering two earned runs while giving up five hits.

+- The 36-year-old has an ERA of 2.65, with 7.4 strikeouts per nine innings, in seven games this season.
+Opponents are batting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.